 If you’re concerned about Plaquenil and weight gain or weight loss, talk with your doctor.
-They can suggest ways to help you reach or maintain a moderate body weight.
+They can suggest ways to help you reach or maintain a body weight that’s healthy for you.

 Will I have withdrawal symptoms if I stop taking Plaquenil?

 No, you shouldn’t.
 Withdrawal symptoms are side effects that can happen when you stop taking a drug that your body is dependent on.
+(With dependence, your body needs the drug to feel like it usually does.)
 Your body doesn’t become dependent on Plaquenil during treatment.
 So if you stop taking it, this won’t cause withdrawal symptoms.

 If you take Plaquenil for lupus or rheumatoid arthritis, you may notice that stopping treatment makes your condition get worse.
 That’s because Plaquenil doesn’t cure these conditions, it only reduces their symptoms.
 So if you stop treatment, this can make your symptoms come back.